Peter Hayman (diplomat): Paedophilia activism

 Havers said in parliament that, while Hayman was a member of the Paedophile Information Exchange, he was never a member of the executive committee, so was not prosecuted as others were for publishing contact advertisements.
 In 1984, Hayman was convicted and fined for an act of gross indecency with another adult in a public lavatory.
-The Prime Minister warned Hayman that, should he be known to repeat the offence, he would be stripped of his honours.
+The Prime Minister, Margaret Thatcher, warned Hayman that, should he be known to repeat the offence, he would be stripped of his honours.

 On 29 November 1985, Dickens complained in the House of Commons that he had suffered harassment following his naming of Hayman.
 "The noose around my neck grew tighter after I named a former high-flying British diplomat on the Floor of the House.
 Honourable Members will understand that where big money is involved and as important names came into my possession so the threats began.
 First, I received threatening telephone calls followed by two burglaries at my London home.
 Then, more seriously, my name appeared on a multi-killer's hit list."

-On 30 January 2015, it was revealed that a file was found in the National Archives titled "SECURITY.
+On 30 January 2015, it was revealed that a file was found in The National Archives titled "SECURITY.
 Sir Peter Hayman: allegations against former public official of unnatural sexual proclivities; security aspects".
 The file is dated from October 1980 to March 1981.
 One document within the file related to the briefing given to then-Prime Minister Margaret Thatcher concerning Hayman's sexual fantasies related to children.
 The document also stated that there was no evidence these fantasies had been carried out.
 A further document outlined the official reaction and response to be made by government ministers if questioned about his 1978 arrest.
 A different document states that Hayman was vulnerable to blackmail by foreign powers because of his "sexual perversion", but foreign security services were not yet aware.